 If you are typically a modest person or not accustomed to bragging about yourself, get over it, at least for your job interviews.

 If you don't tell employers what your strengths are, they might not guess correctly.

 Hopefully, you are reading this article because you understand the importance of preparing for a job interview.
 Walking into an interview expecting to succeed without preparing is a waste of time and may ruin many opportunities for you.

-Since the same strength won't necessarily work for every job opportunity, even in the same company.
-The best strategy is to develop a list of three to five (hopefully, more) strengths that you can use as appropriate for an opportunity.
+The same strength won't necessarily work for every job opportunity, even in the same company.
+The best strategy is to develop a list of at least three to five (hopefully, more) strengths that you can use as appropriate to that opportunity.

-Choose strengths that are relevant to the job you are interviewing for, and be sure to have a couple of examples of accomplishments that prove those you have those strengths.
+Choose strengths that are relevant to the job you are interviewing for, and be sure to have at least two examples of accomplishments that prove you have those strengths.

 Think about the aspects of your work that make you feel the most successful, and write them down: